-Our ancestors learned it at their own expense.
-The poor quality of their diet during the long voyage across the Atlantic was the cause of several vitamin deficiencies, including vitamin C. Severe vitamin C deficiency can cause scurvy, which affected many sailors upon their arrival in New France.
+Our ancestors learned this the hard way.
+The poor quality of their diet during the long voyage across the Atlantic was the cause of several vitamin deficiencies, including vitamin C. A severe vitamin C deficiency can cause scurvy, which affected many sailors upon their arrival in New France.
 Soft gums, tooth loss, joint pain, and stunted bone growth are examples of the consequences of scurvy.
 This certainly didn’t help our forebears to face the cold harsh winters of Quebec!
 But rest assured, today, a severe vitamin C deficiency is extremely rare.

 A more moderate vitamin C deficiency can cause: